Looking for a Diwali activity for children? Use this guide on how to make an easy rangoli pattern with with for a great Diwali craft for kids.

-Divali, the Hindu festival of lights, falls on Saturday 17th October 2009 (Friday 5th November 2010).
+Diwali, the Hindu festival of lights, falls on Thursday 23rd October 2014.
 Celebrate it with the children by making a traditional Indian rangoli pattern.

 Rangoli are traditional patterns used to decorate homes on special occasions.
 You can easily make a version with your children.

 1. Draw an outline motif on a paper plate – perhaps a geometric pattern or a picture inspired by nature such as a leaf or flower.

 2. Cover a section of your design with glue and use dried lentils, rice, peas or beans** to fill the area.